Prevelis

-MF Prevelis (Πρέβελης) is a Ro-Pax ferry, built in 1980 by Imabari Shipbuilding in Japan as Ferry Orange No 2 for Shikoku Kaihatsu Ferry (ja).
-On 27 December 1980 she was put into service on the Toyo(ja) - Osaka route.
+Prevelis (Πρέβελης) is a Ro-Pax ferry, built in 1980 by Imabari Shipbuilding in Japan as Ferry Orange No 2 for Shikoku Kaihatsu Ferry (ja).
+On 27 December 1980 she was put into service on the Toyo - Osaka route.
 In 1994, she was bought by Rethymniaki Naftiliaki SA and was named Preveli after Preveli Monastery.
 Following a refit in Perama, she started to operate on the Piraeus - Rethymno route.
 After the 1999 acquisition of Rethymniaki by ANEK Lines, Prevelis operates in the colors of ANEK.